iamdulce/iamdulce/README.md

 I'm a professional IT Recruiter who decided to be in the other side of the table

-I just finished a Full Stack Development Jr Bootcamp on KeepCoding and I will soon start the advance modules.
+I just started a Full Stack Development Bootcamp on KeepCoding to get more knowledge.

 Looking for my first webdev job experience! ✨